waiting-for-dev/devise-jwt/README.md

 #### expiration_time

-Number of seconds while a JWT is valid since its generation.
+Number of seconds while a JWT is valid after its generation.
 After that, it won't be valid anymore, even if it hasn't been revoked.

 Defaults to 3600 (1 hour).